 Families take advantage of the Capital Region’s top-rated education options – ranging from childcare to higher education institutions.

 Finding a quality childcare facility can be one of the most daunting tasks for a working parent.
 The Baton Rouge Area has dozens of excellent options depending on preference of location, curriculum, and cost.
 Volunteers of America Partnerships in Child Care offers personalized assistance in finding a quality childcare facility.
-Ratings for childcare options by facilities that receive public dollars can be found on the Louisiana Department of Education’s website.
-Parents are also encouraged to visit the State of Louisiana Quality Start Child Care Rating System website for information on state childcare tax credits and childcare facility ratings.
+Ratings for childcare options by facilities that receive public dollars can be found on the Louisiana Department of Education website.

 The most comprehensive list of childcare facilities in the Capital Region is updated annually by Baton Rouge Parents magazine.
 Visit this site to view a listing of centers including information on locations, hours of operation, special-needs accommodations, and multiple-child discounts.
 Hard copies are also available at the Baton Rouge Parents magazine office which can be obtained by calling (225) 292-0032.